Ever hold down the shutter button and hope for the best?

 The decisive moment.

 These simple things did a lot for photographers.
 They enabled us to learn what was important in a shot before we started.
 They helped us to know what we were trying to achieve.
 They taught us to get it right at the right moment.
-These simple things made us better photographers.
+These simple things made us better photographers and produced quality results.